 - Arms to the sky as in move 4, but from the raised position bend forwards from the waist.
 Keep your neck straight (i.e. don’t try and look up), and keep your arms back (letting them fall in on themselves will lessen the stretch).
 Pause a few seconds come back up, then go back down 3 or 4 times before lowering the arms.

 - A little trickier to explain this one.
 Plant your feet firmly onto the ground (about 60 cm apart).
 Raise one hand to the sky (straight up), put your other hand on the upper chest/shoulder of the side you have raised the arm, and turn your head to look to that side too (like you’re looking at your armpit).
+You will need to twist a certain amount to do this – and therein lies the exercise!

 - Imagine you’re sitting on the edge of a jetty on a nice warm summers day, idly kicking your legs backwards and forwards.
 Now do it in your office!